tkenning/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 ---

 # Boarding
-If you have signed up for a Beanstream Merchant Account or Gateway account, there are a number of steps to get your account “live” so you can process payments.
+If you have signed up for a Merchant Account or Gateway account, there are a number of steps to get your account “live” so you can process payments.

 **We lead you through the process** – our Applications Team will guide you through each pertinent step.
-Please refer to the emails we send you, and if you have questions, contact [applications@beanstream.com](applications@beanstream.com)
+Please refer to the emails we send you, and if you have questions, contact [applications.northamerica@bambora.com](applications.northamerica@bambora.com)

-### Haven't applied with Beanstream yet?
+### Haven't applied yet?
-Please contact our Sales department at 1.888.472.2072 or [request a call back](http://www.beanstream.com/contact/sales).
+Please contact our Sales department at 1.888.472.2072 or [request a call back](http://www.bambora.com/en/ca/home/contact-us/contact-sales/).

 # Steps to go live
 ## STEP 1: Reviewing and approving your application
-After you have filled out and emailed or faxed your Beanstream application to us, we will review it and any supporting paperwork within one to two business days.
+After you have filled out and emailed or faxed your application to us, we will review it and any supporting paperwork within one to two business days.
 If the information is incomplete we will send you a communication with instructions.
 Please follow up on these requests promptly.
 If you do not understand our request, please let us know.

 If you are using a website to take payments, we will also review the website during the approval process for specific requirements see **Website Requirements** below.

-Once your account is approved, we will provide you with a Terms of Service email and access to your Beanstream account which will include your unique 9-digit Beanstream Merchant ID.
-If you’ve signed up for more than one service or processing currency, you may be issued multiple Beanstream Merchant ID numbers.
+Once your account is approved, we will provide you with a Terms of Service email and access to your account which will include your unique 9-digit Merchant ID.
+If you’ve signed up for more than one service or processing currency, you may be issued multiple Merchant ID numbers.

 ### Website requirements
 When you sell goods or services online, you not only need to provide your customers with very clear descriptions of what you are selling, but also information about their purchase.
-This reduces the likelihood of a customer dispute, ultimately reducing risk for both you (the merchant) and Beanstream.
+This reduces the likelihood of a customer dispute, ultimately reducing risk for both you (the merchant) and Bambora.

-Before we can process your online credit or debit payments, Beanstream and our banking partners require specific information to be clearly displayed.
+Before we can process your online credit or debit payments, Bambora and our banking partners require specific information to be clearly displayed.
 As part of the application process we will check your website includes:

 ##### **Required**:
  1. Legal name and DBA (Doing business as name, if applicable) displayed as prominently as any other information depicted on the website.